Cloverleaf sail deployment from ISAS S-310, Aug. 9, 2004.

 A solar sail is only able to function where sunlight is sufficiently intense.
-At Earth's distance from the Sun, the pressure of sunlight on a square kilometer of sail is so feeble that if sail and payload had a mass of 5,000 kg the spacecraft would accelerate at a maximum of 0.0001g (1/10,000th the acceleration to gravity on Earth).
-Although this seems tiny, it would lead over a six-month period to a velocity of about 12 km/s.
+At Earth's distance from the Sun, the pressure of sunlight on a square kilometer of sail is so feeble that if sail and payload had a mass of 5,000 kilograms the spacecraft would accelerate at a maximum of 0.0001g (1/10,000th the acceleration to gravity on Earth).
+Although this seems tiny, it would lead over a six-month period to a velocity of about 12 kilometers per second.

 The concept of the solar sail was first mooted in the 1920s by Konstantin Tsiolkovsky and Fridrikh Tsander.
 However, the first in-depth treatment of the idea wasn't published until 1951 when Carl Wiley's article "Clipper Ships of Space" appeared in the May issue of Astounding Science Fiction.
 Wiley, an aeronautical engineer, was conscious of the risk to his career of expressing far-out ideas in a science-fiction magazine and hence wrote under the pseudonym "Russell Saunders."